-On 23 March 2018, the Board of Directors of the Company passed the resolution to increase the share capital of the Company through the Private Placement with GBP 114,400 by approving the issuance of 17,600,000 new shares, in accordance with the authority granted by the Company's general meeting on 23 March 2018.
+On 10 March 2019, the Board of Directors of the Company passed the resolution to increase the share capital of the Company through the Private Placement with GBP 36,075 by approving the issuance of 5,550,500 new shares, in accordance with the authority granted by the Company's general meeting on 6 June 2018.

 The existing shareholders' preferential rights to subscribe for the Private Placement Shares were set aside in order to allow for the Private Placement.
 The Board of Directors had considered alternative structures for the raising of new equity.
 After due consideration, the Board of Directors was of the view that the Private Placement was in the best interests of the Company and its shareholders since it would allow the Company to raise capital more efficiently, at a lower discount and with lower transaction costs than in a rights offering.
 The beneficiaries of the Private Placement and the restriction of the existing shareholders' preferential rights were consequently the investors which were invited to subscribe for the Private Placement Shares.
-The Company has therefore resolved to carry out the Subsequent Offering which gives existing shareholders the right to subscribe for Shares in the Company.

-The share capital increase carried out in connection with the Private Placement was registered on 27 March 2018 and delivery of the Private Placement Shares to the investors took place on 27 March 2018.
+The share capital increase carried out in connection with the Private Placement was registered on 14 March 2019 and delivery of the Private Placement Shares to the investors took place on 14 March 2019.